docQodly/docs/docs/language/basics/lang-errors.md

 - finding out and fixing potential errors and bugs in your code during the development phase,
 - catching and recovering from unexpected errors in deployed applications; in particular, you can replace system error messages with you own interface.

+Basically, there are two ways to handle errors in Qodly.
+You can [install an error-handling method](#installing-an-error-handling-method), or write [`try()` keywords](#try-expression) before pieces of code that call a function, method, or expression that can throw an error.

 ## Error or status